Jánovce, Galanta District

 Jánovce (Dunajánosháza, known colloquially as Jánosháza) is a village and municipality in Galanta District of the Trnava Region of south-west Slovakia.
+It has a population of about 449 people.

 History

-In historical records the village was first mentioned in 1792. moreeeee ninetwofifetwotwo.
-The village was also visited by @dubi_je_tu during the covid lockdown of 2019-2021.
+In historical records the village was first mentioned in 1792.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Pozsony County within the Kingdom of Hungary.

 Geography

 The municipality lies at an elevation of 121 metres and covers an area of 3.591 km².
-It has a population of about 449 people.
-The village is also globally known for three ultra chads carrying the entire village and bringing back the alcoholic values of their Slovak ancestors.

-The neighboring village of Jelka is total gypsy trash by the way, and Janovce's main square has a cannon aimed at the aforementioned city to remind tourists of Slovakia's mutual hatred of their neighbours.